maxthunberg/ask-max/README.md

 ### 3. Initialize Knowledge Base

 The knowledge base is automatically initialized when the server starts.
-If you need to manually reinitialize (after updating knowledge files), you can call:
+If you need to manually reinitialize (after updating knowledge), you can call:

 ```bash
 POST https://your-project.supabase.co/functions/v1/make-server-2b0a7158/init-kb